 Center and pin the top two strips together.
 Sew and press open.
 Center and pin the bottom two strips together.
 Sew and press open.
 Center and pin the top half and the bottom half of the block together.
 Sew and press flat.

 Lay your 12.5″ triangle ruler on top of the strip set.
 Center it using seam lines as your guides.
 This will help you keep your block straight.

 Trim your scrappy triangle block to 12″ in height.
 Repeat this process 11 times for a total of 12 triangle blocks.

 Locate your pieced blocks and your contrasting fabric blocks.
 To get a feel for how my quilt is going to look, I always lay the blocks out.
 I take a picture of the layout at this point because it allows you to squint (foresee how it will turn out), which makes it easier to spot mistakes.
 And sometimes if I am unsure about colors, it puts an end to my second guessing.
 I like to refer back to the picture as I continue making the quilt top to check placement of blocks.
 For me, it is a big time saver.

 Now you need to sew your blocks into rows.
 I like to work on three triangles at a time.
 Line up your triangle points to form “dog ears” like the following image.

 After you have the four rows together, pin and sew your rows together.
 Then iron your seam flat.
 Work one by one until you have sewn your main quilt top together.

-To make your quilt top unique, finish the quilt top as you would like to.
-I had a rug in mind as I added borders to the top and bottom only.
+To make your quilt top unique, finish the quilt top as you would like.
+I had a rug in mind as I added borders to only the top and bottom.
 I hope you enjoy making this quilt top as much as I did.